-Nowhere is the on-call schedule more challenging than in an Emergency Department.
+Nowhere is the on-call schedule more challenging than in an Emergency Department (ED).
 By definition, every case is an emergency.
 By necessity, the ED must be able to quickly reach the on-call physician in every service line.
-And within hours of any given day, the ED’s list of on-call doctors is likely to be out of date.
+And within hours of the start of any given day, the ED’s list of on-call doctors is likely to be out of date.

 Now imagine five EDs, together treating more than 100,000 patients a year and needing to reach on-call doctors in more than 30 departments, each with its own constantly changing call schedule.

 Responsibility for maintaining call schedules for those EDs belongs to Michele Kenner, Assistant Vice President, Physician Services & Engagement.
-“Physician Services are the problem solvers,” Michele says.
+“Physician Services are the problem solvers,” Kenner says.
 “Our role is to resolve medical staff issues and meet the needs of our doctors.
 We also maintain the on-call schedule for the EDs.
 Before PerfectServe, it was a paper process—a very labor-intensive paper process.”
-Providing that labor is Renee Loveless, who works with Michele as Medical Staff Coordinator for Medical Affairs.
-“It was tough,” Renee recalls.
+Providing that labor is Renee Loveless, who works with Kenner as Medical Staff Coordinator for Medical Affairs.
+“It was tough,” Loveless recalls.
 “Everything was paper.
 Nothing was in the system.
 The work was tedious, and it was difficult to get the latest updates out to everyone quickly.
-Plus the schedules might not get posted right away— or at all—so there was a lot of confusion with service calls.”
+Plus the schedules might not get posted right away—or at all— so there was a lot of confusion with service calls.”

-Each day Renee would contact as many as 30 departments to update her list of who was on call.
+Each day, Loveless would contact as many as 30 departments to update the on-call list.
 She would then distribute a Word document calendar to each Emergency Department by email and fax.
-Hard copy call schedules were printed and posted manually on bulletin boards in various locations for the staff— and were ripe for being taken down when someone needed to find a physician, and not rehung.
+Hard copy call schedules were printed and posted manually on bulletin boards in various locations for the staff.
+These schedules were often taken down—and not put back up—when someone needed to find a physician.
 Other times, paper call schedules were simply overlooked.

 Sometimes multiple changes occurred within hours as physicians traded on-call days and responsibilities.
-The situation was even more confusing if Renee wasn’t notified, or the changes occurred after “Medical Affairs” business hours, or over the weekend.
-The resulting inaccuracies in the posted schedules often sent Emergency Departments scrambling to find the right physician.
+The situation was even more confusing if Loveless wasn’t notified, if the changes occurred after “Medical Affairs” business hours, or if they happened over the weekend.
+The resulting inaccuracies in the posted schedules often sent EDs scrambling to find the right physician.

 For example, Ashel Kruetzkamp, who manages the Emergency Department at St. Elizabeth Edgewood (which averages more than 175 patient visits a day), says, “A patient might come in with a fractured arm and we’d call the orthopedic physician only to find out that he or she wasn’t on call that day, and we didn’t get the change on the new schedule,” she says.
 “We’d get a lot of requests to change who was listed as on call.”

-“Even though we were one of the early users of PerfectServe, there were some things we weren’t using it for because of legacy behaviors,” Michele says.
+“Even though we were some of the early users of PerfectServe, there were some things we weren’t using it for because of legacy behaviors,” Kenner says.
 “We were looking for ways to increase utilization of the app, and we thought of our call schedules.”